 She is Senior Tutor on the post-graduate Visual Islamic and Traditional Arts (VITA) Programme at The Prince’s School of Traditional Arts, London (See ‘Lectures/Teaching’)

-Emma has published two books The Art of the Islamic Garden and ‘Underneath Which Rivers Flow’, The Symbolism of the Islamic Garden.
+Emma has published four books: The Art of the Islamic Garden; ‘Underneath Which Rivers Flow’, The Symbolism of the Islamic Garden; and two children’s books, Mehmet the Conqueror and Sinan the Architect.
 (See ‘Publications’)

 NEWS 2015: Emma’s lecture at the Queen’s Gallery in London on September 30th, 2015, part of their ‘Painting Paradise; The Art of the Garden’ exhibition, was packed and went very well.